ImplFerris/esp32-book/src/e-ink/index.md

 That said, you're welcome to choose any size or color display if preferred-the core concepts will remain similar.

-## How it works?

-E Ink displays use tiny capsules filled with white particles (with a positive charge) and black particles (with a negative charge), all floating in liquid.
-When electric charges are applied, the particles move to the top of the capsules, forming text or images.
-These displays rely on surrounding light to show content, so they don't need a backlight.
-This makes them use very little power.
-They only need energy when the screen needs to change what's displayed.

 ## Resources

 - [1.5inch e-Paper V2 Datasheet](https://files.waveshare.com/upload/e/e5/1.54inch_e-paper_V2_Datasheet.pdf)